-8) Track a single particle (example: x=0, x'=0.0001, y=y'=0) one turn in the machine.
+Track a single particle (example: x=0, x'=0.001, y=y'=0) one turn in the machine.
 Look at the orbit.
-Does it tell you something?
+Calculate the number of oscillation periods?
+What does this say about the tune?
 Compare to tracking a particle in the vertical plane.